From university research studies to part-time jobs, there are plenty of opportunities to make extra money on campus. See what's open.

 University Memorial Center openings

 Work in the heart of campus!
 The UMC offers a competitive salary, flexible hours, professional and personal development opportunities and a true team spirit.
-There are currently open positions in The Connection, CU Events Planning & Catering and operations.
-Hourly pay starts at $15.
+There are currently open positions in operations (set-up crew and audio/visual techs) and a reception desk staffer.
+Pay is $16 hour.
 Learn more and apply.

 CU affiliates only